Jimut123/jimutmap/README.md

 ## Purpose

 This manually brute forces [apple-map](https://satellites.pro/#32.916485,62.578125,4).
 It Then scraps all the tiles (image and road mask pair) as given by the parameters provided by the user.
 This uses an API-key generated at the time of browsing the map.

-The api acess-key (which can be found out by selecting one tile from Apple Map, through chrome/firefox by going Developer->Network and then it is this part of the link &accessKey...dark) is valid for a period of 10-15 mins.
-You need to manually go to [apple-map](https://satellites.pro/#32.916485,62.578125,4), get the API access key by pressing ctrl+shift+E and going to the network area.
-I tried to reverse engineer this thing but couldn't.
-First part of the key is time in sec from 1970, but other part is some output of complex function which needs time to decipher.
-If anyone finds it, let me know, submit a P.R and which may make this API fully automatic.
+The api `accessKey` token is automatically fetched if you have Google Chrome or Chromium installed using `chromedriver-autoinstaller`.
+Otherwise, you'll have to fetch it manually and set the `ac_key` parameter (which can be found out by selecting one tile from Apple Map, through chrome/firefox by going Developer->Network, looking at the assets, and finding the part of the link beginning with `&accessKey=` until the next `&`) every 10-15 mins.

 ## Some of the example images downloaded at different scales